What Not to Pack for a Cruise? 20 Items to Leave at Home

 What should you do if you need to iron something while on your cruise?

-• Always bring travel-sized wrinkle-release spray for a quick fix.
-Spray and let the steam do the work while you shower.
-This is what we normally do.
+- Always bring travel-sized wrinkle-release spray for a quick fix.
+Spray and let the steam work while you shower, as we normally do.

 8. Steamer